Key facts

 Course structure

-To complete the requirements of the Graduate Certificate of Critical Care Nursing, students must attain 4 credit points of core (compulsory) units, taken over one year of part-time study.
+To complete the Graduate Certificate of Critical Care Nursing, you must pass 4 credit points.
+This includes:

 Semester 1